Interior design terms – are they really a thing?

 There are also paint effects on the market that can create this look.

 A paired down minimalist style without clutter or frills.
+Also, minimal colour with the emphasis placed on simple lines and shapes.

 A bolster cushion is long and cylindrical and adds contrasting shape and size when grouped with the more commonly used square cushions.